50 Irresistible First Date Ideas That'll Immediately Break the Ice

 Do some good together.
 "Volunteer dates for an organization are a great way to see if you share the same values and morals," Davis says.
 "You can observe how they interact with other volunteers, if they are adaptable or need structure, and if they are willing to try something new interacting with people that wouldn't be in their social circle."

 This takes all the stuffiness and pretension out of the typical restaurant date.
 It's hard to take yourself too seriously when you're eating pancakes for dinner.

-Daytime dates are seriously underrated, and brunch is an easy way to give them a try if you haven’t done one before.
+Daytime dates are seriously underrated, and brunch is a great way to start.
 Pick a restaurant you know has amazing food and a lively atmosphere that will inspire conversation.
-Also, you’re signaling to your potential partner that you’re not just in it for what goes on in the bedroom.

 "For the outdoor enthusiast, this is a great activity for a beautiful day," Freedman says.
 "Ideally, rent a two-person kayak so you can be close and communicate about the beautiful sites in nature."